 3. Know Your Time Limits

-While the sun does contain UV rays that can be harmful during a longer period of time, it can also help you boost your vitamin D levels.
+While the sun does contain UV light that can be harmful during a longer period of time, it can also help you boost your vitamin D levels.
 Because of that, it's important to know the balance between too much sun and not enough sun.